joereger/SauronVisionProtocol/memory-bank/progress.md

 1. ✅ **TCP/IP in Serverless**: Resolved by using Azure Kubernetes Service instead of serverless options for more robust TCP socket support.

 2. ✅ **Cross-Platform UI Framework**: Encountered significant issues with .NET MAUI on macOS Apple Silicon - resolved by switching to Avalonia UI which offers better native support.
+3. ✅ **Image Display in Avalonia**: Resolved issues with displaying images by switching to GIF format and using `avares://` URI scheme, ensuring `AvaloniaResource` inclusion.

-3. ⏳ **Protocol Extensibility**: Balancing simplicity of initial implementation with future extensibility needs.
+4. ⏳ **Protocol Extensibility**: Balancing simplicity of initial implementation with future extensibility needs.

 ## Evolution of Project Decisions